Constraining Inflationary Particle Production with CMB Polarization: Theoretical Background

 The particle production associated with this Lagrangian can be computed using standard Bogoliubov techniques.
 A pedagogical review of the calculation can be found in~\cite{Kim:2021ida}.
 The approximate number of hotspots produced in a shell of thickness $\Delta\eta$ around the surface of last scattering is given by~\cite{Kim:2021ida,Kim:2023wuk}

 The number of hotspots is clearly dependent on the mass $M_0$ of the particle.
 For $M_0 \gg H_I$, one can assume that the produced particles become non-relativistic very quickly, and as such induce localized features on the CMB.
 In Figure~\ref{fig:N_of_g}, we plot $N_{{\mathrm{HS}}}$ as a function of $g$ and $M_0/H_I$, for representative values $\eta_* = 100~\text{Mpc} = \Delta \eta$.
 As we discuss in Sec.~\ref{sec:powerspec}, for a large number of hotspots (shown in the yellow region of parameter space in Figure~\ref{fig:N_of_g}, for example) a power spectrum analysis becomes more optimal than a localized search.
-Our profile-finding search is optimal in the upper left corner of parameter space shown in Figure~\ref{fig:N_of_g}.
+Our profile-finding search is optimal in the upper {left region} of parameter space shown in Figure~\ref{fig:N_of_g}{, where fewer particles are produced.}